mattsenior/mattsenior.com/_posts/2014-02-18-using-clojures-core-logic-to-solve-simple-number-puzzles.markdown

 ---

-With a fresh [Leiningen](http://leiningen.org/) project, let’s first get hold of core.logic by updating your `project.clj`:
+With a fresh [Leiningen](http://leiningen.org/) project, let’s first get hold of core.logic by updating our `project.clj`:

 ```clojure
 :dependencies [[org.clojure/clojure "1.5.1"]
                [org.clojure/core.logic "0.8.7"]]
 ```

-Your `ns` will need to look something like this to pull in core.logic:
+Our `ns` will need to look something like this to pull in core.logic:

 ```clojure
 (ns number-puzzles.core